wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service-with-docker.md

-# Develop a REST API
+# Develop a Service

 Choreo is a platform that allows you to create and deploy applications in any language.
 In this guide, you will use Choreo to create a service component that exposes a REST API in Go.
 You are not required to have any prior knowledge of the Go language to follow the guide.
-To develop a service component that exposes a REST API in Ballerina, you can follow the [Develop a Ballerina REST API ](develop-a-ballerina-rest-api.md) guide.
+To develop a service component that exposes a service in Ballerina, you can follow the [Develop a Ballerina Service ](develop-a-ballerina-service.md) guide.

 A REST API is a web service that follows the REpresentational State Transfer (REST) principles of using HTTP methods to access and manipulate resources.
 In this guide, you create a containerized service component in Go, deploy it on Choreo, and later use it in a client application.